 Which area is better for families?

-Sultanahmet can work well for families who want early nights and walkable sightseeing.
+Sultanahmet is well-suited for families who want early nights and walkable sightseeing.
 Beyoğlu can also work for families, but it’s best to choose a quieter street away from the loudest nightlife spots.

 Which area is better for budget travelers?